Day of the Dead 2: Contagium: Plot

 The next day, Donwynn awakes to discover Sam having a seizure and the rest discover that they all have skin on their bodies that is dead and peeling.
-Emma has tests ran on her, and she is told that she is pregnant.
+Emma has tests run on her, and she is told that she is pregnant.
 Emma attacks Marshall when he keeps bothering her about the results of her test, and she bites him on the arm, infecting him.
 Sam, Jackie and Boris begin to show advanced signs of infection, including rotting flesh, varicose veins, and coughing up blood.
 Marshall is quarantined because of the infection from the bite.
 Dr. Heller puts the hospital under a full quarantine and gives the doctors the right to bear arms, along with orders to shoot anyone from Dorm 1 in the head that attacks them.
 Donwynn receives a video from his friend who says not to open the thermos because it contains a deadly virus that mutates human DNA.
 Donwynn informs Sam that he plans to visit the hospital the next day.
 Marshall dies of his infection that night.

 The next morning, everyone is called to the front desk of the hospital to receive a vial of medicine.
 Ava informs Donwynn that the virus is flesh-eating and kills its host.
-Patty and Vicky get into a fight, which is broken up by Derber.
+Patty and Vicky get into a fight, which is broken up by Derber after Patty removed Vicky's wig hair piece.
 Pete senses that Donwynn smells dead, and goes crazy.
 This gives Patty a chance to steal one of Derber's handguns, and escape to see Emma.
 Patty shoots and kills one of the security guards in order to open Emma's room.
 Marshall reanimates as a zombie and kills Dr. Heller, who has stopped in to study the advancement of the infection.
 Donwynn has jumped out of a window to try to find out why the hospital is quarantined, and observes the killing of Heller.
 While trying to find Emma, Patty shoots Isaac, but he revives and is unharmed.
 Marshall breaks free from his cell and kills a security guard.